DavRack/skr/README.md

 ##### Some things to keep in mind about layers

-+ When a Layer is defined its function key stops working as a normal key
++ When a Layer is defined, its function key stops working as a normal key

-+ You can define anything inside a layer: Remaps, Scripts and Macros
++ You can define anything inside a layer: remaps, scripts, and macros

 ## Auto start (systemd)